CORRECTIVE WAVE #WHAT IS A CORRECTION IN ELLIOTT WAVE?

 A corrective wave is a temporary price movement that opposes the prevailing trend, aiming to counter excesses and balance the market.
 It consists of three sub-waves, A, B, and C, and is crucial for preventing excessive trends and adjusting before the next wave begins.

-What is correction in trading?
+What is Correction in Trading?

 In trading, a correction is a short adjustment in the price of an asset that helps to balance the market and prevent long-term trends.
 Traders should be patient during corrections, avoiding quick decisions.
 They can observe market mood, change strategy, and locate advantageous entry points while waiting.
 This patience is consistent with risk management concepts and increases the likelihood of making well-timed and informed trading decisions when the correction ends and the trend restarts.

-What happens after Elliott wave C?
+What Happens After Elliott Wave C?

 Following wave C, which is the final wave in a corrective series, the market is predicted to see a reversal or a change in trend direction.
 The completion of wave C marks the end of the corrective phase and sets the stage for the restart of the bigger trend.
 Traders frequently anticipate the onset of a new impulse wave following Wave C, signaling the beginning of the next cycle within the Elliott Wave framework.